FRIDAY, 6 NOVEMBER, 13:15 - 14:30 EST

-Social justice is an ethical, social and moral imperative for many of us as leaders, yet our usual approaches to social change often focus on external conditions and neglect the inner conditions we need to cultivate in ourselves as leaders.
-This panel will explore the role of mindfulness in cultivating the inner conditions of the leader that are necessary to effect social justice.
-Panelists will also discuss methodologies and practices that can facilitate awareness, insight, and skillful action at the personal, organizational, and societal levels.
+Social justice is an ethical, social, and moral imperative, yet many approaches to social change focus on external conditions and neglect to develop the inner conditions that generate wise leadership.
+Unless humanity learns to operate at a new level of consciousness, with leaders cultivating their inner wisdom, we will not be able to achieve the sustainable development goals.
+This panel will explore the role of mindfulness in cultivating the inner conditions of the leader that are necessary if we are to effect social justice and nurture our relationship with mother earth and each other.

 Kathryn Goldman Schuyler chairs the ILA 2020 conference and studies with masterful teachers of meditation including the Dalai Lama and Mingyur Rinpoche.
 Her research focuses on bringing moments of mindfulness and joy to work.
 In addition to her role as professor, she guides meditation sessions, teaches Awareness Through Movement, and is a PSA-certified ski instructor.
 Publications include three edited books on leadership and societal change and many articles on awareness-based systems change.